Arelle/Arelle/README.md

 ### Install distributions

-Distributions include Python version and resources needed to run Arelle.
+Distributions are self contained builds that come bundled with their own Python runtime and resources needed to run Arelle.

-Arelle provides distributions for the following operating systems:
+Distributions are provided for the following operating systems:

 - Windows
 - macOS (Intel)